lotusnprod/lotus-processor/docs/licenses/datawarrior.md

 # License

-no license found, contact thomas.sander@idorsia.com
+no license found, contacted and received agreement from thomas.sander@idorsia.com